lists-dg/amass-json-converter/README.md

 **About the script**

-A Python script to convert an OWASP Amass (v3.15.2) JSON file into other formats like CSV, XLS or XLSX.
+A Python script to convert an OWASP Amass (v3.15.2) JSON file into CSV or XLSX.

 ```
 usage: amass-json-to-excel.py [-h] -i JSON_FILE -o OUTPUT_FILE -f OUTPUT_FORMAT